Skip to content

 Not only do they have to pass, they also have to do well enough to get into a local university.

-Otherwise all they have for show will be a lowly PSLE certificate (if they fail).
-This can only mean they quickly run out of options afterwards.
+Otherwise, all they have for show will be a lowly PSLE certificate (if they fail).
+This can only mean they quickly run out of options afterward.

 Or the detrimental effects of stress on academic performance here and here just to name a few.